 So why do investors choose Gold?

-- It is a safe haven asset which remains stable during the uncertain times, including declines in the investment market, extremely high national debt, weak currency, high inflation, war, and social instability;
+- It is a safe haven asset that remains stable during uncertain times, including declines in the investment market, extremely high national debt, weak currency, high inflation, war, and social instability;

 - The history of the gold standard makes the golden asset behave more like a currency than a commodity;